jessepav/lacygoill-wiki-backup/tmux/tmux.md

 ---

-Note that if you do, it may have an impact on performance.
+Note that I don't recommend using `-O0`, by default, all the time.
-Not on memory consumption, nor latency, but on output bandwidth.
-You can test the latter, roughly, with these commands:
+It has an impact on performance; not  on memory consumption, nor latency, but on output bandwidth; you can test the latter, roughly, with these commands:

     $ yes | head -n 1000000 > two_megs.txt
     $ time cat two_megs.txt

-##
+###
-## Tmux crashes, but it doesn't dump a core file!
+### Tmux crashes, but it doesn't dump a core file!
-### How to get a backtrace?
+#### How to get a backtrace?

     $ gdb -q --args ./tmux -Ltest -f/dev/null new (gdb) set follow-fork-mode child